Callum-OP/Video-Pose-Finder/README.md

 Could also use Gemini AI to tidy up the pose data, filling in missing limbs, fixing inaccuracies and other tasks to ensure that the final pose sequence is complete and usable.

-Save pose sequences using MongoDB?
+Save pose sequences?
 Then the user can access them whenever they want.
 Would also be useful to save settings.
+Could just save them to local storage or use something like MongoDB.